Choosing a rosin press bag is simple… or is it?

 Can you reuse your rosin bag?

 Professional pressers like Budsmith frown on the reuse of bags.
-Some folks may clean their bags with ethanol and give them another go, but remember that they’ve been stressed under 20,000 pounds of pressure.
-The pores of the bag have stretched and widened, particularly along the edges where the screen size most counts, and they’ll be partly plugged with plant residue—even if you clean them well.
-Can you reuse them?
-Yes, but they’ll be a little less accurate and a little more prone to blowouts.
+Some may clean their bags with ethanol and give them another use, but remember that they’ve been stressed under 20,000 pounds of pressure.
+The pores of the bag have stretched and widened, particularly along the edges where the screen size most counts, and they’ll be partially plugged with plant residue—even if you clean them well.

 Avoiding blowouts and broken rosin bags

 Most blowouts occur when the technician overfills the bag.
 For our 9-by-2.5-inch bags, an ounce of flower is a good guideline.
-Attempting to process any quicker than one ounce per bag risks breakage.
+Attempting to process any more than one ounce per bag risks breakage.
 Bud makes an additional caution to those pressing hash or kief: go slow.

 “With the bubble hash and the kief, if you apply too much pressure too fast, it blows out no matter how much is in there,” says Bud.
 “With that fine of a powder, the pressure doesn’t have anywhere to go.
 Flower is more spongy.”
 Using rosin pre-press molds also helps reduce bag blowouts.

-How to buy a good rosin bag
+Buying a good rosin press bag

 “There are definitely low-quality screens out there,” says Bud.
 “I wouldn’t buy a whole package of something that’s cheap without knowing.
 I’d buy something you know or something somebody else has used.”
-Don’t bite off on a 1,000-screen package from eBay.
-Stick with word of mouth.

 115-micron – Flower and trim rosin at excellent yield with good quality